isvora/isvora/README.md

 - 👋 Hi, I’m @isvora
-- 👀 I’m interested in Java/Spring/Web Crawling/Stock market
+- 👀 I’m interested in Kotlin/Java/Spring/Web Crawling/Stock market
-- 💞️ I’m looking to collaborate on any interesting projects.
-Hit me up with your idea!
-- 📫 How to reach me: Discord Drix#9974

 <!---
 isvora/isvora is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.